-To overcome the difficulty of collecting photos of the same person across all age groups, our model decomposes face into parts, and learns the aging transition probabilities for each part separately, which can be cropped from faces of different persons.
-Fig. 9(a) gives a subset of the training data in three groups for learning dynamics of eye aging and illustrates the aging process of eye, where the thickness of the arrows reflects the transition probability.
+Learning the dynamic parameters.
+To overcome the difficulty of collecting photos of the same person across all age groups, our model decomposes faces into parts and learns the aging transition probabilities for each part separately, which can be cropped from faces of different people.
+Fig. 9a gives a subset of the training data in three groups for learning dynamics of eye aging and illustrates the aging process of eye, where the thickness of the arrows reflects the transition probability.

-The transition of a face component across age groups is allowed only between images of the same prototype, i.e. the same number of landmarks.
-The similarity measurement over the geometric and photometric attributes, i.e. $\psi()$ in eqns 16 and 17 follows the TPS model and AAM model respectively.
+The transition of a face component across age groups is allowed only between images of the same prototype, i.e., the same number of landmarks.
+The similarity measurement over the geometric and photometric attributes, i.e., $\psi()$ in (16) and (17) follows the TPS model and AAM model, respectively.